feathersjs/feathers/docs/api/schema/typebox.md

 #### Function

 Verifies that the value is a function with typed arguments and return value.
+Requires [Extended Ajv Configuration](#extended-configuration).

 ```js
 const T = Type.Function([